emrementese/emrementese/README.md

   - Databases: Mongo DB, PostgreSQL, Cassandra, Redis, SqlLite
   - Docker, Postman,
   - Mac OS & VS Code & Environments

+- : If you're stuck in the process of publishing & distributing an app for your institution, organization, or yourself on iOS or any Apple platform, I can provide remote support to help you through the process.

 ### Others Languege
   - Javascript (Ajax - jQuery)